 It's important to reiterate that HDMI does not carry analog audio.
 Rather, it transfers digital audio.
 Let's briefly discuss the differences.

-First, I’ll state the difference between sound and audio.
-Sound is mechanical wave energy (longitudinal sound waves) that propagate through a medium causing variations in pressure within the medium.
-Audio is made of electrical energy (analog or digital signals) that represent sound electrically.
+First, I'll state the difference between sound and audio.
+Sound is mechanical wave energy (longitudinal sound waves) that propagate through a medium, causing variations in pressure within the medium.
+Audio is made of electrical energy (analog or digital signals) that represents sound electrically.

 For more information on the differences between sound and audio, check out my article What Is The Difference Between Sound And Audio?